-If you want to be found online, you need a website.
+If you want people to find you online, you need a website.
 But most smaller businesses don't have the budget to hire an expert developer.
 That's where free website builders come in: these tools make it easy to build a website for free.

-These apps do the heavy lifting for you: you don't need to know what CSS is or how to tinker with HTML.
-I spent a few weeks testing all the free website builders I could find, and these are the five best.
+These apps do the heavy lifting: you don't need to know what CSS is or how to tinker with HTML.
+I spent a few weeks testing all the free website builders I could find, and these are the seven best.

 GetResponse for email-focused businesses